JoeSubbi/3D-Renderer-for-4D-Objects/status_report.md

 ## Plan
 <!--[Time plan, in roughly weekly to monthly blocks, up until submission week]-->

-Discuss project with John to get an idea of the direction I am heading in...
+### Semester 1

+Take 2 weeks (Weeks 3 and 4) to research papers focused in the fields of geometrical representation and interaction.

+Week 5: attempt to implement an intuitive rotation mechanic using click and drag.
+Week 6: attempt to implement an intuitive rotation mechanic using an arc ball.

+Week 7:
 Implement and test onion skin interpretation of the 4th dimension.
 Implement a 3D perspective that in real time mimics the 4D object.

-Develop more intuitive rotation mechanics

-Create intuitive rotation and UI for users to manipulate shapes with.
+Week 8: Create intuitive UI for users to manipulate shapes with.

+Week 9: Create a demo to "Identify the shape".

+Week 10: Add more shapes - 4D cylinder, cone, capsule.

+Week 11:
+Plan and script a walk through for users to play with shapes and attempt to identify them.
+Set up a new demo for shape matching

+Week 12:
+Tutorial videos that explain why shapes behave they do, and traits to identify what the shape is.
+Polish the program to be a "final product".

+### Stuff I hope to make consistent progress on:

 Digitally Draw up polished diagrams of each shape implemented:
  - deriving the SDF.
  - Explaining how they are projected into the 4th dimension.

-Create an explanation video that will be shown to users of the system.
+Working on intuitive rotation mechanics

+Developing Demo programs to prepare for "final product"

+quality of life polish

+### Christmas

+Start planning for user experiments

+### Semester 2

+ - Create some automated data analysis based on plan for user interaction
+ - Run user tests
+ - Write up results
+ - Write dissertation